 The Los Angeles Unified School District (LAUSD) embarked upon an aggressive, multi-billion dollar school construction and renovation program delivering new and modernized school facilities; adding more than 180,000 new classroom seats at the end of 2013.
 In continuation of its mission to provide state of the art school facilities, the LAUSD is investing $700 million dollars a year for the next ten years for a total of $7 billion dollars in its unprecedented school renovation program.
 LAUSD's investment in new and existing school facilities represents the largest school construction and renovation program in the western United States.

-In recognition that the school construction and renovation program will require a large pool of qualified contractors and that the construction activity will take place in diverse neighborhoods throughout Los Angeles and neighboring cities, the Board of Education deems it imperative that small businesses
+In recognition that the school construction and renovation program will require a large pool of qualified contractors and that the construction activity will take place in diverse neighborhoods throughout Los Angeles and neighboring cities, the Board of Education deems it imperative that small businesses compete for these economic opportunities.

 25% Small Business Enterprise Participation Goal